zhaymore07/SixWords/README.md

 Overall, a love of creativity and endless possibilities in the face of limitations is what motivates this application.

 ## Project Status
 I am working on this project alone, as a personal-side project in-between classes at University, and as of November 11, 2020, I am just getting started designing and coding the project as a desktop application.
 I will update the README as I move further along in the process.
 So for now, there is no application to launch or load.
 My intention is to eventually make this a web application after I design the underlying function and model of the program.

+I am writing the program using Java for now.